The 20 Best Cerebellar Hypoplasia Doctors in Japan

 Tokyo, JP

-Kenjiro Kosaki practices in Tokyo, Japan.
+Kenjiro Kosaki practices practicing medicine in Tokyo, Japan.
 Mr. Kosaki is rated as a Distinguished expert by MediFind in the treatment of Cerebellar Hypoplasia.
-His top areas of expertise are Feingold Syndrome, Increased Head Circumference, Hypotonia, Oophorectomy, and Salpingo-Oophorectomy.
+He is also highly rated in 76 other conditions, according to our data.
+His clinical expertise encompasses Feingold Syndrome, Increased Head Circumference, Hypotonia, Oophorectomy, and Salpingo-Oophorectomy.

 Distinguished in Cerebellar Hypoplasia